 Master of Public Health Degree Program

-Biostatistics, Environmental Health, Epidemiology, Physical Activity, and Public Health Administration.
-In addition to the concentrations, we offer dual degrees in Law, Caribbean and Latin American studies, African Students, and Russian and East European Area Studies.
+Students in our MPH program complete 43 credits of coursework, typically in two years.
+Our program offers six concentrations—Behavioral, Social and Community Health, Biostatistics, Environmental Health, Epidemiology, Physical Activity, Public Health Administration—as well as dual degrees in Law, Caribbean and Latin American Studies, African Studies, and Russian and East European Area Studies.

 Practical skills are learned through a required field experience, which can be completed in the U.S. or abroad.
-Also, MPH students will complete a Culminating Experience during the final two semesters of the program.
-The Culminating Experience focuses on the concentration specific competencies and the program’s core competencies.
-Students will select a project to serve as a focal point which synthesizes and integrates knowledge, along with learning experiences to demonstrate mastery of the public health core and all concentration specific competencies.
+Our MPH students also complete a culminating experience during the final two semesters of the program, which focuses on concentration specific competencies as well as core public health competencies.
+Students select a project to serve as a focal point which synthesizes and integrates knowledge along with learning experiences to demonstrate mastery of public health core and all concentration specific competencies.